integrations/terraform-provider-github/website/docs/r/branch_protection_v3.html.markdown

 * `strict`: (Optional) Require branches to be up to date before merging.
 Defaults to `false`.
 * `contexts`: (Optional) The list of status checks to require in order to merge into this branch.
 No status checks are required by default.
+* `checks` - (Required) The source branch and directory for the rendered Pages site.
+See [checks configuration](#checks-configuration) below for details.

+#### Checks Configuration ####

+The `checks` block supports the following:

+* `context`: The name of the required check.
+* `app_id`: (Optional) The ID of the GitHub App that must provide this check.
+Omit this field to automatically select the GitHub App that has recently provided this check, or any app if it was not set by a GitHub App.
+Pass -1 to explicitly allow any app to set the status.

 ### Required Pull Request Reviews